A Random Matrix Theory Perspective on the Consistency of Diffusion Models: Validating Predictions on Deep Networks

 \paragraph{Setup.} We trained UNet- and DiT-based denoisers under the EDM framework on FFHQ64, FFHQ32, AFHQ32~\citep{choi2020starganv2}, LSUN church and bedroom at 32 and 64 pixels~\citep{yu2015lsun}, CIFAR10, and CIFAR100 (UNet on all; DiT on a subset).
 For each dataset we trained on two non-overlapping splits at sizes $n \in \{300,\,1000,\,3000,\,10^4,\,3\!\cdot\!10^4\}$ (10 runs total per architecture).
 Sampling was performed with the same random seed using the Heun solver~\citep{karras2022elucidatingDesignSp}.
 We train for 50,000 steps with Adam optimizer, further details are provided in App.~\ref{app:DNN_method}.

 \paragraph{Expectation: from memorization to renormalization.} We observe a clear two-phase behavior as dataset size increases. \emph{Memorization phase} ($n\leq1000$): models largely reproduce training samples (Fig.~\ref{fig:DNN_validation_results}\textbf{A,B}), and samples are much closer to the nearest neighbor in their training split than the control split, consistent with prior observations.
-This regime is outside the scope of linear theory, since linear score models cannot memorize individual points~\citep{Wang2025AnalySpec}. \emph{Renormalization phase} ($n \geq 3000$): the samples have comparable distance to the neighbor in the training split and control split, showing generalization.
+This regime is outside the scope of linear theory, since linear score models cannot memorize individual points~\citep{Wang2025AnalySpec}.
+The same transition occurs across architectures, though the dataset size $n$ at which it occurs depends on model capacity and image resolution (Fig.~\ref{suppfig:DNN_val_NN_AFHQ},\ref{suppfig:DNN_val_NN_FFHQ32},\ref{suppfig:DNN_val_NN_CIFAR}, see also App.~\ref{app:nearest_neighbor_across_dataset_size}). \emph{Renormalization phase} ($n \geq 3000$): the samples have comparable distance to the neighbor in the training split and control split, showing generalization.
 Further, as $n$ grows, samples increasingly resemble and approach the linear predictors (Fig.~\ref{suppfig:DNN_approach_Gaussian}) ~\citep{li2024understanding}.
-In this regime, the overshrinkage predicted by Prop.~\ref{prop:gen_sample_exp_DE} becomes visible: generated face samples resemble the average face~\citep{langlois1994avgface}, with smoother textures and background (Fig.~\ref{fig:DNN_validation_results}A, $n=3000$).
-Quantitatively, we observe reduced variance along low- and mid-spectrum eigenmodes of the generated samples (Fig.~\ref{fig:DNN_validation_results}~\textbf{D}).
+In this regime, the overshrinkage predicted by Result~\ref{prop:gen_sample_exp_DE} becomes visible: generated face samples resemble the average face~\citep{langlois1994avgface}, with smoother textures and background (Fig.~\ref{fig:DNN_validation_results}\textbf{A}, $n=3000$).
+Quantitatively, we observe reduced variance along low- and mid-spectrum eigenmodes of the generated samples (Fig.~\ref{fig:DNN_validation_results}\textbf{D}, see also App.~\ref{app:spectral_anisotropy_var_consistency}).
 This bias decreases as dataset size increases, and vanishes when learned and population spectra coincide at $n\sim30000$.
-The same transition occurs across architectures, though the dataset size at which it occurs depends on model capacity and image resolution (Fig. \ref{suppfig:DNN_val_NN_AFHQ},\ref{suppfig:DNN_val_NN_FFHQ32},\ref{suppfig:DNN_val_NN_CIFAR}).